angelloghernan/cs262-asst3/README.md

+This file also contains our Engineering Notebook, which is the last section.

 # Usage
 ## Chat features
 The information from design project 1 on how to perform the chat features like creating accounts and listing accounts, etc., is found in `original_chat_app_readme.txt`.
 That information is not relevant to this specific design project 3, so we did not include it here.